Best And Worst Q4 2020: Small Cap Value ETFs And Mutual Funds

-Based on an aggregation of ratings of 57 ETFs and 775 mutual funds in the Small Cap Blend style.
+Based on an aggregation of ratings of 19 ETFs and 171 mutual funds in the Small Cap Value style.

-XMLV is our top-rated Small Cap Blend style ETF and RVVHX is our top-rated Small Cap Blend style mutual fund.
+AVUV is our top-rated Small Cap Value style ETF and DASCX is our top-rated Small Cap Value style mutual fund.

-The Small Cap Blend style ranks 10th out of the 12 fund styles as detailed in our Q4'20 Style Ratings for ETFs and Mutual Funds report.
-Last quarter, the Small Cap Blend style ranked tenth as well.
-It gets our Unattractive rating, which is based on an aggregation of ratings of 57 ETFs and 775 mutual funds in the Small Cap Blend style.
+The Small Cap Value style ranks eighth out of the twelve fund styles as detailed in our Q4'20 Style Ratings for ETFs and Mutual Funds report.
+Last quarter, the Small Cap Value style ranked eighth as well.
+It gets our Neutral rating, which is based on an aggregation of ratings of 19 ETFs and 171 mutual funds in the Small Cap Value style.
 See a recap of our Q3'20 Style Ratings here.

-Figures 1 and 2 show the five best and worst rated ETFs and mutual funds in the style.
-Not all Small Cap Blend style ETFs and mutual funds are created the same.
-The number of holdings varies widely (from 25 to 2560).
+Figures 1 ranks from best to worst the nine Small Cap Value ETFs that meet our liquidity standards and Figure 2 shows the five best and worst rated Small Cap Value mutual funds.
+Not all Small Cap Value style ETFs and mutual funds are created the same.
+The number of holdings varies widely (from 17 to 1,468).
 This variation creates drastically different investment implications and, therefore, ratings.

-Investors seeking exposure to the Small Cap Blend style should buy one of the Attractive-or-better rated ETFs or mutual funds from Figures 1 and 2.
+Investors seeking exposure to the Small Cap Value style should buy one of the Attractive-or-better rated ETFs or mutual funds from Figures 1 and 2.

 Sources: New Constructs, LLC and company filings

-Eleven ETFs (CALF, ROSC, CSA, VAMO, XSHQ, CSF, TPSC, SQLV, PSM, FSMD, and FLQS) are excluded from Figure 1 because their total net assets (TNA) are below $100 million and do not meet our liquidity minimums.
+Five ETFs (XMVM, CSB, FNK, PQSV, and FYT) are excluded from Figure 1 because their total net assets are below $100 million and do not meet our liquidity minimums.

 Figure 2: Mutual Funds with the Best and Worst Ratings – Top 5